FUBAR (film): Soundtrack

 A soundtrack album, FUBAR: The Album, was released in 2003.
 The album includes songs from The New Pornographers, Chixdiggit and Sloan.

-Sequel
+Sequel film

 After the success of FUBAR, its sequel, FUBAR 2: Balls to the Wall, secured a $4-million budget based only on the scriptment marking the first time ever Telefilm Canada green lit a film without a complete script.

 Filmed in Edmonton and Fort Saskatchewan, Alberta, the plot involves Terry and Dean moving to Fort McMurray to earn easy money in the oil patch.
 Similar to the first FUBAR film, the dialogue was improvised but the budget was significantly larger than the first film.
-The sequel was the first Canadian film to premier at the Midnight Madness slot at the 2010 Toronto International Film Festival (TIFF) on September 9, 2010.
+The sequel was the first Canadian film to premier at the Midnight Madness slot at the 2010 Toronto International Film Festival on September 9, 2010.
 The film was released throughout Canada on October 1, 2010.

 The sequel was well received.
-On Rotten Tomatoes it has a 90% rating based on reviews from 10 critics.
+On Rotten Tomatoes, it has a 90% rating based on reviews from 10 critics.